-9.1 Covering 39,434 ha of heathland, forest and arable farmland, The Brecks is of European value to birdlife.
-Designated in 2006 as a Special Protection Area (SPA) (and known as Breckland SPA) under the European Council's Directive on the Conservation of Wild Birds, The Brecks habitat is important for a range of ground-nesting birds, including the Stone Curlew, Woodlark and Nightjar.
+- 9.1 Covering 39,434 ha of heathland, forest and arable farmland, The Brecks is of European value to birdlife.
+Designated in 2006 as a Special Protection Area (SPA) (and known as Breckland SPA) under the European Council's Directive on the Conservation of Wild Birds, The Brecks is important for a range of ground-nesting birds, including the Stone Curlew, Woodlark and Nightjar.
 The East of England supports 65% of the UK's breeding pairs of Stone Curlew where most breeding is located within The Brecks.
-The rich biodiversity of The Brecks is also recognised through other statutory conservation designations including four Special Areas of Conservation (SACs), numerous SSSI and National Nature Reserves (NNR).
-SSSIs and NNRs make up 40% of the total area.

-9.2 Evidence used to support the adoption of the Breckland Core Strategy in 2009 included research to inform the Habitats Regulations Assessment (HRA) of the Breckland Core Strategy which examined the effects of housing and roads on the distribution of the Stone Curlew in The Brecks.
+The rich biodiversity of The Brecks is also recognised through other statutory conservation designations including four Special Areas of Conservation (SACs), numerous SSSI and National Nature Reserves (NNR). - 9.2 Evidence used to support the adoption of the Breckland Core Strategy in 2009 included research to inform the Habitats Regulations Assessment (HRA) of the Breckland Core Strategy which examined the effects of housing and roads on the distribution of the Stone Curlew in The Brecks.
 The adopted mitigation policy required that any new built development which may impact on the SPA must be subject to Appropriate Assessment.
 New built development is not permitted within 1,500m of the edge of the SPA (shown as a 'Protection Zone' on Map 2) unless it can be demonstrated by an appropriate assessment that the development would not adversely affect the integrity of the SPA.
-Such circumstances may include the use of existing buildings and development where completely masked from the SPA by existing development.